Clownacy/clownmdemu-frontend/README.md

 # Try It Yourself

-You can try clownmdemu in your web browser at [clownmdemu.clownacy.com](http://clownmdemu.clownacy.com).
+You can try ClownMDEmu in your web browser at [clownmdemu.clownacy.com](http://clownmdemu.clownacy.com).

 # Overview

-This is clownmdemu, a Sega Mega Drive (a.k.a.
+This is ClownMDEmu, a Sega Mega Drive (a.k.a.
 Sega Genesis) emulator.

-It is currently in the very early stages of development: it can run some games, but many standard features of the Mega Drive are unemulated (see `clownmdemu-frontend-common/clownmdemu/TODO.md` for more information).
+Some standard features of the Mega Drive are currently unemulated (see `common/core/TODO.md` for more information).

 ![Minimal](/assets/screenshot-minimal.png)
 ![Debug](/assets/screenshot-debug.png)

-The repository contains clownmdemu's standalone frontend; it is written in C++11 and leverages the SDL2, Dear ImGui, FreeType, and inih libraries.
+The repository contains ClownMDEmu's standalone frontend; it is written in C++11 and leverages the SDL2, Dear ImGui, FreeType, and inih libraries.
 On Unix platforms, there is also an optional dependency on the Zenity and kdialog projects.